SabinaGw/Project-Portfolio-Analyzing-and-Formatting-Sales-Data/README.md

 ### 1. What are the total sales and total profits for each year?
 #### Total sales and profits per year
+We can observe data for 2011, 2012, 2013, and 2014 based on grouping by year from the order dates.
 ```sql
  SELECT
     YEAR(order_date) AS total_year,